NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/the-rakshasa.md

 #========================================================#
 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclasses:
   - pf2e-items
   - h-line
   - pf2e-item-base
 notetype: pf2e-item
 name: "the-rakshasa"
 aliases: "The Rakshasa"
 source: "Pathfinder #190: The Choosing"
 pg: ""
-rarity: ""
+rarity: "Unique"
 trait01: "artifact"
 trait02: "harrow-court"
 trait03: "invested"
 trait04: "magical"
-trait05: "unique"
+trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 20
 weight:
 value: "0"
 subvalue: "gp"
 invest:
 usage: "carried"
 license: "ORC"
 identify:
-description: "**Suit** Book (Int)  **Alignment** lawful evil  * * *  _The Rakshasa_ represents domination of others to support your own schemes.
+description: "**Suit** Book (Int)  **Alignment** lawful evil  * * *  _The Rakshasa_
+  represents domination of others to support your own schemes.
 When you invest _The Rakshasa_, identify a single willing creature within 30 feet as your pledged follower.
   If you're at least 15th level, you can have up to two pledged followers at once.
   At 18th level, you can have up to three pledged followers.
 If you have the maximum pledged followers active and select a new one, a previous pledged follower of your choice is no longer your pledged follower.
-You gain an item bonus equal to your current number of pledged followers to all [[Actions/Coerce|Coerce]] attempts.  **Activate** `pf2:0`  **Frequency** once per minute  * * *  **Effect** You regain Hit Points equal to twice your level, and a pledged follower of your choice loses Hit Points equal to your level (no effects apply that would decrease this Hit Point loss).
+You gain an item bonus equal to your current number of pledged followers to all [[Actions/Coerce|Coerce]] attempts. \
+  \ **Activate** `pf2:0`  **Frequency** once per minute  * * *  **Effect** You regain
+  Hit Points equal to twice your level, and a pledged follower of your choice loses Hit Points equal to your level (no effects apply that would decrease this Hit Point loss).
 If this loss kills your pledged follower, you also gain temporary Hit Points equal to your level.
 The pledged follower is temporarily immune to this activation for 24 hours."
 powerTitle1:
 actionEconomy1:
 type1: